Orthorexia: An Unhealthy Obsession with Healthy Foods

-Some parents might find this counterintuitive, so allow me to explain.
+Some might find this counterintuitive, so allow me to explain.

-Children and teens who show signs of this eating disorder have obsessive concerns about eating foods that are clean, unprocessed, organic, pesticide and preservative free, low in fat, sugar or salt – to the point that it impacts their everyday activities.
-For instance, if your daughter turns down an opportunity to go out to eat with her friends because she is worried that she will not be able to follow her strict dietary guidelines, this is a good time to ask some questions.
+Children and teens who show signs of this form of disordered eating may develop obsessive concerns about eating the most “pure, perfect or healthful” foods to the point that it impacts their everyday life.
+For instance, your daughter turns down an opportunity to go out to eat with her friends.
+She does this because she is worried that she will not be able to follow her strict dietary guidelines.
+If this occurs, it is a good time to ask some questions.

-I would like to clarify that for most children and teens (and even adults), opting to eat in a healthier manner, adopting some of the changes I just described, is in general a good choice.
+For most kids, opting to eat in a healthier manner is in general a good choice.
 It’s only when these restrictions are taken to extreme that this could be a cause for concern.

-What’s troubling about orthorexia is that the side effects can mimic the more well-known eating disorders, such as anorexia or bulimia.
+The side effects of orthorexia can mimic more well-known eating disorders, such as anorexia or bulimia.
 The symptoms are serious, chronic, and go beyond a lifestyle choice.
-Maintaining an obsession with healthy food may cause a serious reduction in calories because “acceptable” food might not be available and if dietary restrictions are too severe, malnutrition can result.
+Maintaining an obsession with healthy food may cause a serious reduction in calories.
+This is because “acceptable” foods might not be available.
+If dietary restrictions are too severe, malnutrition can result.
 Malnutrition and weight loss for children and teens is highly concerning because this is a period of time when they should be growing.
 When too few calories are consumed, this cannot occur properly.
-Losing weight can lead to a slower metabolism, stunted growth, delayed puberty, hair loss, dry skin, absent menstrual cycles, and changes in body temperature.
+Losing weight can lead to a slower metabolism, stunted growth, delayed puberty, irritability, hair loss, dry skin, absent menstrual cycles, and changes in body temperature.

 So how can parents be on the lookout for orthorexia?
-Children who have more of a rigid or perfectionist type of personality may be more likely to gravitate toward this type of behavior.
-Eating disorders do have a genetic component, so if a parent has had one in the past, his or her child is more likely to develop one as well.
+Children who have more of a rigid or perfectionist type of personality or who are naturally anxious, may be more likely to gravitate toward this type of behavior.
+Eating disorders do have a genetic component.
+So, if a parent has had one, his or her child is more likely to develop one as well.

-Here are some behavior changes to watch for that could be signs of orthorexia:
+Here are some behavior changes that could be signs of orthorexia:

-- The amount of “acceptable” choices decreases so much that he may be willing to eat less than 10 foods
+- The amount of “acceptable” food choices decreases so much that once-loved foods become off limits

-- Obsessive concern with food choices and their relationship with health conditions such as asthma, digestive problems, low mood, anxiety or allergies, without medical advice
+- Obsessive concern with food choices and their relationship with health conditions such as, digestive problems, mood, anxiety or allergies

-- Feels guilty when he/she is unable to follow self-imposed dietary restrictions
+- Guilt, shame or irritability when unable to follow self-imposed dietary restrictions

 - Avoids food made by others

-- Isolation from others who do not share his/her same view on foods
+- Isolation from others who do not share same view on foods

 - Spending excessive time in grocery stores or online reviewing food labels and ingredients